 With its multi-coloured buildings and French influences, a ski holiday to Tremblant, is an attractive choice for anyone looking for a relaxing ski break with good food and stylish accommodation and just a short trip from the UK.

 Tremblant’s ski area will appeal mainly to novices and intermediates, but there is a variety of terrain on both sides of Mont Tremblant, with something for everyone, including testing tree runs and with stunning views of the Laurentians from the summit.

 Due to its nature a Tremblant ski holiday suits families particularly and children are well catered for.
 Mixed ability parties will also find the resort of interest; in addition to around 50 miles of trails, there is one of the best terrain parks in North America, which hosts 40+ features split across three separate sectors, each suited to help progress from the basics to extreme freestyle.
 There are daily free guided tours as well as a wealth of courses on offer from the ski school.

-$14 million dollars are being invested in the resort this season, with the focus on enhanced snowmaking capacity, with Versant Soleil’s Algonquin trail being better equipped to offer skiers additional beginner and intermediate terrain, and over a longer period of time.
+$14 million dollars are being invested in the resort this season, with the focus on enhanced snowmaking capacity, with Versant Soleil’s Algonquin trail being better equipped to offer skiers additional beginner and intermediate terrain.

 Off the slopes